-- Fold Change: Only protein groups at or above this fold change threshold will be listed in the "Protein" view. - Unique Peptides: Only protein groups with at least this many unique peptides will be listed in the "Protein" view. - Significance Method: One of two significance calculations can be applied to the list of protein groups: PEAKS Q or ANOVA.
+- Fold Change: Only protein groups at or above this fold change threshold will be listed in the "Protein" view. - Unique Peptides: Only protein groups with at least this many unique peptides will be listed in the "Protein" view. - Modified Form Exclusion: The expression level of modified peptides might be different than the overall expression level of a protein.
+In such cases, including modified peptide for protein ratio calculation might lead to incorrect results.
+Check this option to exclude modified peptides from protein ratio calculations. - Significance Method: One of two significance calculations can be applied to the list of protein groups: PEAKS Q or ANOVA.
 Scores will only be calculated for protein groups identified from samples that are in groups.
 PEAKS Q is similar to the Significance B method employed by the paper referenced below.
 Additionally, support peptide similarity is considered.
 ANOVA requires that at least two samples be included in each particular group.
 The ANOVA method employed is also referenced below.